devgregw/Team3aniMaL/README.md

 - https://www.kaggle.com/c/dogs-vs-cats
 - http://www.vision.caltech.edu/visipedia/CUB-200-2011.html

-About 60,000 photos were obtained (unbalanced) for the classification process.
-For the balanced dataset, there were 36,000 images meaning 6,000 for each animal.
-The data was split 80/20 for validation.
+About 66,000 photos were obtained for the classification process.
+There were 60,000 photos used to train the model and 6,000 used to test the model.
+The images were supported as much as possible.
+However there may be some outliers that we were not able to catch due to time constraints.

 ## Files Included
 ### keras_model